Arctic Terns Landing

 During the past few weeks, the landscape around my house has just exploded with green.
 It’s been cultivated by warm weather and days of rain, which are productive for studio work.
 I recently finished the painting above and thought I’d share a bit of my process.
 It’s by far the greenest and most detailed painting I’ve ever completed!
 First, my inspiration was a large field sketch I completed a couple weeks ago using my new tripod.
-I liked the general composition, and sketched out ideas for painting the Apsen trees more densely, exploring the patterns of trunks.
-Once I finalized my drawing (done lightly with a 2H pencil), I used brown packing tape and a razor blade to mask out the tree trunks.

 Next I wet the paper and began to wash in colors, using Daniel Smith’s hansa yellow medium, pthalo blue (red shade), pthalo green, quincridone rose, and quinacridone burnt orange.
 (My color inspiration came from Molly Hashimoto’s lovely Alder Demonstration).
 As some areas dried, I began to add more detail.